Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Result 3: What drives reversal-type failures: relational semantics or order bias?

-\paragraph{Task 2: Bidirectional training for non-relational attributes (job).} For job facts, we include both forward and reverse surface templates in training (e.g., ``chef is the job of A'' and ``A's job is chef'') and evaluate $\text{Q}_{\text{Mem}}^{\text{Job}}$ using matched Forward/Reverse queries.
-Detail has been shown in Table~\ref{tab:templates}.
+\paragraph{Task 2: Bidirectional data exposure for non-relational attributes (job).} For job facts, we include both forward and reverse surface templates in training (e.g., ``chef is the job of A'' and ``A's job is chef'') and evaluate $\text{Q}_{\text{Mem}}^{\text{Job}}$ using matched Forward/Reverse queries.
+Details are shown in Table~\ref{tab:templates}.

-\paragraph{Task 3: Comparison with Large Language Diffusion Model.}
+\paragraph{Task 3: Comparison with large language diffusion model.}

 We train a diffusion LM baseline on our synthetic data using a bidirectional Transformer under LLaDA \cite{nie2025large} and compare its dynamics to an AR model (see Appendix~\ref{app:diffusion_model} for settings).